jacksund/simmate/docs/apps/badelf/quick_start.md

     electride_charge_min: 0.5,
     electride_volume_min: 10,
     electride_radius_min: 0.3,
+    radius_refine_method: linear,
+    write_results: true,
 algorithm: badelf # The algorithm for separating atoms and electride sites
 separate_spin: true # Whether to treat spin-up and spin-down systems separately
 shared_feature_algorithm: zero-flux # The algorithm for separating covalent/metallic features
+shared_feature_separation_method: pauling # The method used to assigne covalent/metallic charge to atoms
 ignore_low_pseudopotentials: false # Forces algorithm to ignore errors related to PPs with few electrons
+downscale_resolution: 1200 # The resolution in voxels/A^3 to downscale grids to in ElfAnalysisToolkit
 write_electride_files: false # Writes the bare electron volume ELF and charge
 write_ion_radii: true # Writes the ionic radius calculated from the ELF for each atom
 write_labeled_structure: true # Writes a cif file with dummy atoms for each non-atomic ELF feature